drutopia/drutopia_sdk/README.md

 # Drutopia development quickstart

-This guide helps you jumpstart working on a Drupal 8 project using Drutopia.
+This guide helps you jumpstart contributing to the development of the Drutopia distribution for Drupal 8.
 It assumes you are familiar with git and working on the command line.

 ## Install Virtualbox and Vagrant